quicwg/base-drafts/draft-ietf-quic-recovery.md

 This mechanism is based on Early Retransmit for TCP {{?RFC5827}}.
 However,
 {{?RFC5827}} does not include the timer described above.
-Early Retransmit is prone to spurious retransmissions due to its reduced reordering resilence without the timer.
+Early Retransmit is prone to spurious retransmissions due to its reduced reordering resilience without the timer.
 This observation led Linux TCP implementers to implement a timer for TCP as well, and this document incorporates this advancement.